 - If we determine that your overpayment is due to fraud, you will be charged a 40 percent penalty and interest on the overpaid amount.
 You will not be eligible for benefits until your overpayment, penalties, and interest are paid in full.
 In some cases there may be criminal penalties.

 Your earnings will be verified!
-We will verify your earnings and hours with information reported by your employers.
+We will verify the earnings and hours you report with information reported by your employers.